kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The doors of wisdom are never shut. - Benjamin Franklin
+    ## The pine stays green in winter... wisdom in hardship. - Norman Douglas